 I got bored and skipped to the bottom.
 What strings should I buy?

 If you want the best middle-of-the-road option, go with Ernie Ball Nickel Wound Super Slinky (45 gauge).
-They’re the most popular material and style (Nickel-plated roundwounds) and medium thickness.
-We hope you come back soon though and experiment.
-We’ll be waiting for ya.
+They’re the most popular material and style (Nickel-plated roundwounds with medium thickness).
+They won’t feel too tight, or too loose to the touch, and they’ll produce a sound that most people expect to hear when they pluck a bass string.